Exilon24/TwitchFlashbang/README.md

 ![image](https://user-images.githubusercontent.com/80382462/197052277-4ca52449-12d3-4af8-aa32-080b518d8a6b.png)
 _(Of course, personal information has been censored)_

+## Will I be banned for using this?
+**NO.**

+You will not be banned for using the app.
+The overlay will not inject itself into your apps but rather run as a seperate window over all your games.
+This is theoretically undetectable and wont get you banned because the app is treated as any ordinary window (because it is) but just to be safe, I've been doing a bunch of playtesting and haven't encountered any bans or warns.

 > ### NOTE: YOUR ANTIVIRUS MAY PREVENT THE APP FROM OPENING.
-I'M WORKING ON THIS RIGHT NOW BUT IN THE MEANTIME, YOU WILL HAVE TO WHITELIST THIS APP OR TURN ON YOUR ANTIVIRUS.
+THIS IS BECAUSE THE FILE ISNT VERIFIED YET OR SOMETI, YOU WILL HAVE TO WHITELIST THIS APP OR TURN ON YOUR ANTIVIRUS.

 # Issues, Bug reports and suggestions
 If you find a bug with the app, have a suggestion or just have a general issue with the app, please create a new issue on the [issues section](https://github.com/Exilon24/TwitchFlashbang/issues) with the appropriate tags.
 They will be reviewed, answered or resolved if they can.
 Please also provide evidence or examples to any issue or problem you may be having as it makes it infinitely easier to find and fix the issue.